radu-lefter/note-organizer/README.md

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Features
-- Quickly take notes ducring a lecture
+- Quickly take notes during a lecture
 - Save the session for later review
 - Organize the notes under topics
 - Perform CRUD functionality on notes and topics